DanMorriss/lumos-online-banking/README.md

 - The loop in account_home as not ending to I added break to end it when user selects 0.
 I needed to add a break to the loop in account_home as it was still running from the first time so needed to be closed twice.
 - After creating an account and loggin in, the user has to press any selection twice.
 To fix this I ran the account_home function instead of the login function.
 - Deposit function won’t exit on 0, ‘currency’ was referenced before being defined.
 The type function containing the currency variable was moved into the try statement.
+- Deposit not working currency referenced before assignment.
+Moved the turn_to_currrency function before the type statement.

 #### Unsolved Bugs